ISIPINK/Calibratie-van-de-Black-Scholes-parameter/README.md

 I put the data in a directory called data.

 2. estimate interest rates
 I need to calculate C-P. And for this I need to clean my data.
+I'll put everything in a big DataFrame.
+I'll need following columns:
+- strike
+- maturity date
+- call price
+- put price

 3. implicit volatility
 4. estimate volatily of time series